-If you haven’t registered for the Boston Brain Tumor Ride the TIME IS NOW!!!
+So, if you haven’t registered for the Boston Brain Tumor Ride the TIME IS NOW!!!
 Click the link and get on board.
-While you’re at it, grab a friend and let’s grow this ride to the level that we know it can be!
+While you’re at it, grab a friend, do a little arm twisting, and let’s grow this ride to the level that we know it can be!
 Together we will pedal to turn progress into promise

 For Michael Corkin and myself, Co-Chairs, Boston Brain Tumor Ride, and our entire Ride Committee,

 Love to all,

 Co-Chairs, 2018 Boston Brain Tumor Ride Steven Branfman and Michael Corkin